FragileDeviations/MabelsShaders/README.md

 * No specular highlights, a real toon shader wouldn't be reflective

 ## Stencils
-### Stencil Writer
-* Stencil Targets are visible through objects with this shader
+* Stencil Writer
+* Stencil Target Lit
-### Stencil Target
+* Stencil Target Unlit
+### Function
-* Only visible within Stencil Writers
+* Stencil Targets are only visible through Stencil Writers that match the same Stencil Layer.
+They cannot be seen otherwise.